-We want to change that, so we’re running a story competition with just one rule - the central character must be a Difference Maker who is engineering a better world.
+So, we have teamed up with The Times and Chicken House Books to find a manuscript with just one rule - the central character must be a Difference Maker who is engineering a better world.

-The IET 150 Award celebrates the intersection between creativity and science and will be awarded for a complete fiction manuscript that broadly explores or celebrates Science, Technology, Engineering and Maths (STEM).
+The IET 150 Award celebrates the intersection between creativity and science and will be awarded for a complete fiction manuscript that broadly explores or celebrates Science, Technology, Engineering, and Maths (STEM).

 The IET recognises the positive value of diversity and we welcome and encourage entries from everybody, regardless of their background.

 The prize will have a shortlist of three to be judged by a separate panel including Barry Cunningham, a nominee from the IET and a star author, to be announced.

-The competition will close for entries on 14 May 2021 at 11.59pm GMT.
+The competition closed close for entries on 14 May 2021.